chamons/clio/README.md

       --vsts=VALUE           Determines if VSTS issues should be validated or not (enable, disable).
-The default is `disable` --github-pat=VALUE     Sets the PAT required to access github issues --vsts-pat=VALUE       Sets the PAT required to access VSTS issues --github=VALUE         Project to search issues of, such as xamarin/ xamarin-macios.
+The default is `disable` --github-pat=VALUE     Sets the PAT required to access github issues --github-pat-file=VALUE
+                             Sets a file to read to use for github-path --vsts-pat=VALUE       Sets the PAT required to access VSTS issues --github=VALUE         Project to search issues of, such as xamarin/ xamarin-macios.
 Must be '/' seperated